History and Accomplishments, 1992-1999

 During this decade, the National Center for Lead-Safe Housing, which would later be renamed the National Center for Healthy Housing (NCHH), was founded to bring together researchers, housing professionals, advocates, and others to chart the nation’s path to primary prevention of childhood lead poisoning.
 In the early years, the Department of Housing and Urban Development (HUD) challenged the center to compose a definitive source of national technical guidelines for dealing with lead-based paint, the Centers for Disease Control and Prevention (CDC) asked the center to develop robust scientific studies in order to understand the sources and pathways of lead exposure, and the Environmental Protection Agency (EPA) requested research to assess the hazards of lead-contaminated dust.
 Cushing Dolbeare, a preeminent affordable housing advocate and board member of both the new center and the Alliance for Healthy Homes, chaired a congressionally chartered task force in 1995 with a vision for making the nation’s housing stock lead-safe, demanding changes in state and local laws, regulations, and ordinances.

-With funding from the Teresa and H. John Heinz III Foundation (now the Heinz Awards), the Center published Another Link in the Chain with the Alliance to End Childhood Lead Poisoning, documenting the lead case management and environmental follow-up policies of 50 states and Washington, DC.
+With funding from the Teresa and H. John Heinz III Foundation (now the Heinz Awards), the Center published Another Link in the Chain with the Alliance to End Childhood Lead Poisoning, documenting the lead case management and environmental follow-up policies of 50 states and the District of Columbia.
 Two years later, NCHH and the Alliance returned with a revised text.

 The Center completed a HUD-funded study to improve the effectiveness of the Lead Risk Assessment protocol.
 Over 250 homes with young children enrolled in the study in Baltimore, Milwaukee, and New York City.